Game Preview: Pacers at Pelicans | Indiana Pacers

 Projected Starters

-Pelicans: PG - Rajon Rondo, SG - Jrue Holiday, SF - Etwaun Moore, PF - Nikola Mirotic, C - Anthony Davis
+Pelicans: PG - Rajon Rondo, SG - Jrue Holiday, SF - E'Twaun Moore, PF - Anthony Davis, C - Emeka Okafor

 Injury Report

-Pacers: TJ Leaf - out (sore left calf), Darren Collison - out (left knee surgery), Glenn Robinson III - out (left ankle surgery rehab), Victor Oladipo - will play (illness)

-Pelicans: Alex Ajinca - out (right knee injury), DeMarcus Cousins - out (left achilles rupture), Solomon Hill - out (left hamstring tear), Frank Jackson - out (right foot fracture)
+Pelicans: Alexis Ajinca - out (right knee injury), DeMarcus Cousins - out (left Achilles rupture), Frank Jackson - out (right foot fracture)

 Last Meeting